eventide-project/entity-projection-fixtures/README.md

 | --- | --- | --- | --- |
 | attribute_names | Optional list of attribute names to limit testing to | Array of Symbol or Hash | Attribute names of left-hand side object |

-The `assert_attributes_copied` method is implemented using the `Schema::Fixtures::Equality` fixture from the [Schema Fixtures library](https://github.com/eventide-project/schema-fixtures).
+The `assert_attributes_copied` method is implemented using the `Schema::Fixture::Equality` fixture from the [Schema Fixture library](https://github.com/eventide-project/schema-fixtures).

 #### Testing Individual Attribute Transformations